 Sammartino began exercising at the local Young Men’s Hebrew Association and grew to become one of the strongest men on the planet.
 After setting a world record in 1959 by bench-pressing 565 pounds, Sammartino caught the eye of Mr. McMahon’s father, Vincent J. McMahon, and went pro almost instantly.

 Bruno became an overnight sensation, connecting with not only fellow Italians, but also Latinos, Greeks and Jews, successfully bridging the gap in America’s melting pot of wrestling fans.
-His legend continued to grow on May 17, 1963, when Sammartino defeated Buddy Rogers in just 48 seconds to become the second-ever WWE Champion in front of nearly 20,000 fans at the old Madison Square Garden.
+His legend continued to grow on May 17, 1963 when he defeated Buddy Rogers in just 48 seconds to become the second-ever WWE Champion in front of nearly 20,000 fans at the old Madison Square Garden.

-Bruno held the WWE Championship for nearly eight years, by far the longest reign of all time, and a record for all professional wrestling champions, no matter the organization.
+Bruno held the WWE Championship for nearly eight years, by far the longest reign of all time, which was a record for all professional wrestling champions, no matter the organization.
 A household name all over the country, the beloved hero defended his title in legendary rivalries against WWE Hall of Famers Killer Kowalski, Gorilla Monsoon and George “The Animal” Steele.
-In early 1968, Sammartino headlined the first wrestling event at the brand-new Madison Square Garden, just eight days after it opened.
-The Garden truly was the house that Bruno built as he sold it out an astounding 187 times.
+In early 1968, Sammartino headlined the first wrestling event at the brand-new Madison Square Garden just eight days after it opened.
+The Garden truly was the house that Bruno built, as he sold it out an astounding 187 times.
 When he lost the title in 1971, grown men were seen weeping, but on Dec.
-10, 1973, Sammartino became the first two-time WWE Champion, and held the title for an additional three-and-a-half years.
+10, 1973, Sammartino became the first two-time WWE Champion and held the title for an additional three-and-a-half years.